Child poverty 'poses risk to health of all'

 She says even though there are constant funding problems, resources need to be shifted to meet the needs of children and address the underlying causes of poverty.

-Next story in National: Security expert supports GCSB helping police
+Next story in New Zealand: Security expert supports GCSB helping police

 Copyright © 2013, Radio New Zealand